mahmoudsoliman/trip-search-service/README.md

 ### API Docs
 Swagger UI is available at `http://localhost:3000/docs`.
 The generated OpenAPI document declares HTTP bearer authentication (JWT) for protected routes.

+### Auth Bypass (Local Convenience)
+If you don’t have Auth0 set up, you can flip `AUTH_BYPASS=true` in `.env`.
+The server will:
+- Skip JWT verification and attach a synthetic `dev|bypass-user`.
+- Disable the `/v1/users` route (it will respond with an error telling you to provide Auth0 credentials).

+This mode lets you exercise the trips and saved-trips workflow without issuing real tokens.

 ## Architecture Overview